WHAT DOES LGBTQ+ MEAN?

 3. To further any other purpose which is charitable according to the law of England and Wales for the public benefit as the trustees see fit from time to time.

-These aims and objectives are achieved through a number of ways, including through casework, advocacy, policy and advisory work, mapping local crime analysis, training, projects, outreach and through schools and education.
+These aims and objectives are achieved in various ways, including through casework, advocacy, policy and advisory work, mapping local crime analysis, training, projects, outreach and through schools and education.

 The Forum believes that where barriers exist, there is inequality!

-The Forum actively promotes awareness and understanding of LGBT needs to enable full participation in society, and works with many others to reduce the fear of crime and bullying, particularly in schools, the workplace and in later life.
+The Forum actively promotes awareness and understanding of LGBT people’s needs to enable full participation in society and works with many others to reduce the fear of crime and bullying, particularly in schools, the workplace and in later life.
 It also encourages greater participation in the prevention and detection of homophobic, transphobic and biphobic discrimination.
 We aim to improve people’s wellbeing and sense of community.